coolboarder/ESP8266GarageDoorController/README.md

 ## Installation
 ### Flash
-Flash the ESP8266GarageController.bin found in the root of this project to the NodeMcu using NodeMcu-flasher. https://github.com/nodemcu/nodemcu-flasher
+Flash the ESP8266GarageController.bin found in the root of this project.
+Use NodeMcu-flasher to flash the bin file to the NodeMcu . https://github.com/nodemcu/nodemcu-flasher

 Or use Arduino IDE to compile the source and flash to the NodeMcu.
 The source code can be found under /source/ESP8266GarageControllerSource.